Y24/PrimeTest_asm/README.md

 # PrimeTest_asm
-a prime test program which using x86 assembly language.
+a prime test program based which using x86 assembly language.
-## usage
+## usage only for linux
 ```
 cd ~
 sh compiler.sh